The-Web3-Compass/web3-compass-data-repository/examples/example-2/onlyswaps-protocol/cross-chain-swaps.md

 ### Solver Competition (The Hidden Genius)

 Solvers compete.
 There's no single entity with a monopoly on fulfilling swaps.
-Anyone with capital can run the onlyswaps solver binary and participate.
+Anyone with capital can run the only swaps solver binary and participate.

 If one solver goes offline, others pick up the slack.
 If one solver tries to cheat (not fulfilling after claiming they did), the dcipher committee catches it and they don't get reimbursed.
 If one solver gets too greedy with low fulfillment rates, users just offer higher fees and other solvers step in.